All the Thoughts Swirling Through Your Head

 That comfort quickly evaporates an hour later, when policemen at the door tell her that her parents are no longer alive.

-Ramesh is crying silently on the couch, but Roma just clutches her doll until its head falls off again.
+Ramesh is crying silently on the couch, but Roma just clutches her second-best doll until this one falls apart as well.

 At the age of fifteen, Roma watches Ramesh come home every night after midnight, at the very least.
 She watches his drug-addict friends drive away each time.